 As a new driver, there are a lot of things to remember.
-Knowing when to get your oil changed, what to do when pulled over by a police officer, and understanding how to drive on snowy or icy roads takes a lot of practice.
+Knowing when to get your oil changed, what to do when pulled over by a police officer, and understanding how to drive on snowy or icy roads takes a lot of practice according to Colorado traffic laws.

 One of the most important things to remember as a new driver is how to safely share the road with bicyclists and pedestrians.
 Colorado has a plethora of cyclists occupying bike lanes, and a careless driver can seriously injure a cyclist by accidentally wandering into the bike lane.
 Furthermore, to the National Highway Traffic Safety Administration reported that 4,735 pedestrians were killed in a traffic accident in 2013.
 Drivers have to be conscious of the need to share the road.
 Here are a few tips on things you can do to be a safe and courteous driver.